IndustrieCreative/Harmonicarium/README.md

 **Partially untested on mobile devices**.
 On embedded Android devices I have experienced slow data processing (delay in output audio response).
 This means that on low performance system you could may experience slowdowns.
 The [Qwerty Hancock](https://github.com/stuartmemo/qwerty-hancock) keyboard seems to support multitouch events.

-Though Harmonync has the MIDI-OUT-RETUNING feature (that is the main purpose of these software), the Harmonicarium is still under development and the MIDI-OUT is not ready at the moment.
-We must first create a better user&mobile-friendly GUI.

 ## Quick Start
 This program is a web-app.
 This means that it uses the HTML5 technology and you need a browser to use it.
 As I said at this moment you need Chrome.

 1. If you don't have Google **Chrome** on your system, download [here](https://www.google.com/chrome/browser/desktop/index.html) and install it.
 2. Run the app's URL in the browser.
 You can:
-   * open the online version [harmonicarium.org/app](http://harmonicarium.org/app);
+   * open the online version **[harmonicarium.org/app](http://harmonicarium.org/app)**;
    * download [the sources](https://github.com/IndustrieCreative/Harmonicarium/zipball/master) from GitHub and open "index.html" to run a local instance of the app.

+> NOTES:
+> * On Android/iOS mobile devices the "local version" of the app could not work at the moment.
-Note: Of course, if you run the app locally, do not rename or move any other file inside the main folder.
+> * Of course, if you run the app locally, do not rename or move any other file inside the main folder.
 You can rename and move only the main folder.

 ## How to use it?
 Visit [harmonicarium.org](http://harmonicarium.org/) for the **Tutorials**.
 There is no comprehensive guide at this moment, it is currently being drafted.
 A video-guide and a step-by-step tutorial will be released as soon as possible.
 For any questions, do not hesitate to contact Walter Mantovani at armonici.it[*at*]gmail[*dot*]com.

-Now (November 20, 2017) the **harmonicarium.org** site is under construction.
-You can temporarily visit the old project site: **[harmonync.harmonicarium.org](http://harmonync.harmonicarium.org)**
+Now (January 3, 2018) the **[harmonicarium.org](http://harmonicarium.org/)** site has a basic documentation.
+You can also visit the old project site: **[harmonync.harmonicarium.org](http://harmonync.harmonicarium.org)**

 ## A first public document about the DHC
 The document "**A first look at THE HARMONYNC: A Dynamic Harmonics Calculator – Draft of Specifications and User Guide**" is available [here](http://harmonync.harmonicarium.org/a_first_look_at_the_harmonync.pdf) and has the following DOI: [10.978.88940077/01](http://dx.doi.org/10.978.88940077/01)

 ## Contribute... or fork!
-The code is over-commented because I'm not a professional programmer and overnight coding does not help memory;) I apologize to the expert coders for this but I know that musicians will appreciate it!

 Currently there are two main issues:

   1. The current **UI** sucks.
 Help is needed to create an intuitive, responsive and touch-events-compliant UI.